 Chemistry is called the "central science".
 A knowledge of it is required for Biology & Physics at higher levels.
 It is both qualitative and quantitative.
 It involves significant memory work because symbols for elements and radicals must be learnt and then formulae for chemicals.
 Working systematically through a calculation, concentrating on the Chemistry rather than just blindly substituting into an equation is also needed.

-CXC Chemistry reports show that it is has concerns about inadequate:
+CXC has concerns about inadequate:

 1. Distinction between closely related concepts.